 Research suggests that the failure of corporate management to embrace CRM in their day-to-day operations is one of the key reasons behind the failure of these initiatives.
 Without a nudge from leadership, your CRM initiatives cannot scale to their true potential.

 So, pick someone from the top brass – a CEO, COO, managing director, board member – to be the trendsetter.
 This person would be responsible for ‘leading by example’ by using your new CRM system to communicate with employees.
+They’ll also be responsible for coming up with many of your most successful CRM strategies.

 And do so with zeal!

 Software application and a set of tech tools to facilitate seamless operations are centric to any CRM initiative.
 You, obviously, need to have the right technical experts on your team- like the email developers.
 These technical experts will not only prove to be a great asset in eliminating the frustration around initial hiccups in the implementation of the CRM software but also offer support in data protection, bug removal, and other tech issues later on.
+In a way, they shoulder the most pivotal CRM responsibilities within the team.

 To choose the right talent, you need to first have clear specifications on what your CRM initiative will entail and the kind of technical expertise required to pull it off.